MargoDoty21/ficam-playbooks/_fpki/fpki_PDVAL.md

 ## Certification Path Discovery
 Without valid certification paths, certificates cannot be validated and therefore cannot be trusted.

 Path building implementations can be configured in different ways.
-Some implementations may be more efficient (e.g., faster to complete), more successful (e.g., returns paths more likely to pass validation), or may yield the longest path with the most validity checks.
+Some implementations may be more efficient (e.g., faster to complete), more successful (e.g., return paths more likely to pass validation), or may yield the longest path with the most validity checks.

-Ideally, the path building algorithm is optimized with priorities to guide path decision-making, is capable of building paths successfully regardless of PKI structure, and can find all possible valid paths.
+Ideally, the path building algorithm (a process or set of rules to be followed) is optimized with priorities to guide path decision-making, is capable of building paths successfully regardless of PKI structure, and can find all possible valid paths.

 {% include alert-warning.html heading="Note" content="Even with an ideal, optimized algorithm, more than one path may need to be built before the best path is identified and provided to the validation step." %}

 ### What Is Best Path?
 The best certification path is typically the shortest path most likely to validate.
 The longer a path becomes, the greater the potential dilution of trust in the certification path.
 The longer and more complicated a path, the less likely it is to validate because of basic constraints, policies or policy constraints, name constraints, CRL availability, or even revocation.

-{% include alert-warning.html heading="Note" content="All user certificates on a PIV (e.g., PIV authentiation, PIV digital signature, PIV key encryption) must chain to the Federal Common Policy Certification Authority (FCPCA G2) as the trust anchor to be considered valid." %}
+{% include alert-warning.html heading="Note" content="All user certificates on a PIV (e.g., PIV authentication, PIV digital signature, PIV key encryption) must chain to the Federal Common Policy Certification Authority (FCPCA G2) as the trust anchor to be considered valid." %}

 ### How Are Certificates Found?
 Path building finds certificates in the relying party’s local repositories and cache.
 It may also use locations specified in the certificates it inspects during live path construction.
 For example, the algorithm may use:

-- **Authority Information Access (AIA) Extension** which indicates how to access CA information and services for the issuer of a given certificate, this extention is required of all certificates within Federal PKI that are not roots;
+- **Authority Information Access (AIA) Extension** which indicates how to access CA information and services for the issuer of a given certificate, this extension is required of all certificates within Federal PKI that are not roots;
 - **cACertificate attribute** of the issuing CA's directory entry to identify where self-issued certificates are stored;
 - **issuedToThisCA element** of the cross-certificate pair attribute of that CA's directory entry to identify where all certificates issued to a CA (except for self-issued certificates) are stored; and
 - **issuedByThisCA element** of the cross-certificate pair attribute of the issuing CA's directory entry to identify where all certificates issued by a CA to a non-subordinate or peer CA are stored.

 Intermediate Certificates may be retrieved by any means available.
 This includes LDAP, HTTP, SQL, a local cache or certificate store, or as part of the security protocol itself, as is common practice with signed S/MIME messages and SSL/TLS sessions.

 {% include alert-warning.html heading="Note" content="A path may be discovered dynamically each time as needed or it may be constructed once and stored or cached.
-Products that incorporate PDVAL capabilties may vary in how they choose to implement this operation." %}
+Products that incorporate PDVAL capabilities may vary in how they choose to implement this operation." %}

 ### How Is a Certification Path Chained Together?
 #### Subject/Issuer Name Chaining